0xabrar/graph/README.md

         self._graph = graph
 ```
 You can call `graph.get_nodes()` to return the list of `Node` within the graph.
 Usually,
-you'll want to work with Node objects themselves, and you can find their representation below.
+you'll want to work with Node objects themselves.
+You can find their representation below.

 ``` python
 class Node(object):